8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 Pivot patio doors can open and close at the center or off-center.
 Thus, it can give you both an unobstructed indoor and outdoor access.
 On the downside, pivot patio doors are complex to install and may be more expensive.
 On the upside, they are very unique, decorative, and gives you a hotel vibe.

-5. Corner patio doors
+5. Corner Patio Doors

 Corner patio doors